Confidence sets for phylogenetic trees: Statistical infrastructure

 This theorem forms the foundation of our tree inference procedure.
-However, it raises a number of important issues regarding estimation that must be resolved to bridge the gap between the existing probability theory and the (hitherto undeveloped) statistics.
+However, we must discuss estimation of $T^*$, $\Phi_{T^*}(\cdot)$ and $\Sigma$ in order to bridge the gap between the existing probability theory and statistics.
 We address these in turn below.